 Agreements and procedures will be reviewed annually by the sub group of the Pan-Lothian Data Sharing Partnership, or more frequently if required.
-This will follow the process described above..
+This will follow the process described above.

-13.0 Complaints
+13 Complaints

-Any person will be able to make complaints either to the council or the health baord.
+Any person will be able to make complaints either to the Council or NHS Lothian.
 The Parties have in place well publicised, clearly explained and accessible complaints procedures which allow for timely recourse and signpost independent advocacy services where appropriate.
 There is an agreed emphasis on resolving concerns locally and quickly, as close to the point of service delivery as possible.